Crispin Odey: Early funds

-1991–2015: Odey Asset Management founding
+Odey Asset Management (1991–2019)

 Odey founded Odey Asset Management in 1991.
 George Soros was one of the original investors, seeding Odey $150 million.
 Odey suffered large losses in 1994 when the Federal Reserve unexpectedly lifted interest rates (one of his funds lost 44 per cent of its value), but went on to thrive, for instance by foreseeing that the value of insurers would rise after the September 11 attacks on New York in 2001.
 Through the early part of the 2000s, Odey worked closely with Hugh Hendry, whom he had recruited and who ran Odey's top performing Continental Europe Fund.
 Hendry left in 2005 to establish Eclectica Asset Management.
 In reference to Hendry, Odey himself said: "Odey in the 1990s was a one-man band; Odey in the 2000s was a two-man band".

 According to The New York Times, Odey "came to prominence during the 2008 financial crisis when he shorted banking shares, a lucrative wager that helped him to earn almost 28 million pounds that year".
 That year his return was 54.8 per cent.
-He had been bearish about the position of banks for a number of years, shorting Bradford & Bingley as early as 2005, questioning the German landesbanks and warning consistently about the dangers of debt and inflated house prices.
+He had been bearish about the position of banks for a number of years, shorting Bradford & Bingley as early as 2005, questioning the German Landesbanks and warning consistently about the dangers of debt and inflated house prices.
 He continued his short positions into early 2009 but in April took longer positions as he predicted the market rally of that year.
 The Times newspaper selected Odey as a "Business Big Shot" in 2008.

 In May 2009, Odey attracted some controversy for saying in The Times that he would leave the country to avoid paying 50% income tax.
 He was at the centre of further controversy in 2009 when it was suggested that he financially backed anti-EU campaigners in the Irish referendum on the Lisbon Treaty while some hedge funds had taken out specific bets on the insolvency of the country in the event that the vote not be carried.
 The Treaty passed by a margin of 67.1 per cent to 32.9 per cent.
-In faxes sent to RTÉ and TV3, Odey denied that he had funded the Libertas 'no' campaign.
+In faxes sent to RTÉ and TV3, Odey denied that he had funded the Libertas "no" campaign.

 In May 2010, Odey Asset Management formed a new investment management firm with Geneva's Bruellan Wealth Management called Odey Bruellan.
+In April 2011, the firm had $6.5 to $7 billion under management, with Odey personally running $4 billion of assets.
 Odey Asset Management's Odey European Inc. fund was ranked No. 5 on Bloomberg's 2012 list of the 100 Top-Performing Large Hedge Funds.